 Alexandra Palace Antiques & Collectors Fair - London, UNITED KINGDOM

-Ceramics, by producers such Clarice Cliff, Susie Cooper, Carlton Ware, SylvaC, Poole, Midwinter, Hornsea and Ridgway, are featured here, as are glassware, jewellery, early plastics, advertising items and toys.
+Ceramics, by producers such as Clarice Cliff, Susie Cooper, Carlton Ware, SylvaC, Poole, Midwinter, Hornsea, and Ridgway, are featured here, as are glassware, jewelry, early plastics, advertising items, and toys.

 The Alexandra Palace Antiques & Collectors Fair is the biggest event of its kind in London, with up to 600 stands which offer a vast array of items, ranging from porcelain to furniture, to toys.
-Art-deco design is particularly popular, featuring chromeware, glass, clocks, lamps, figurines, tea services, prints and posters.
-A number of vendors specialise in vintage clothing and accessories – handbags, fur coats, compacts – and some carry 1960s and 1970s kitchenware, catering to an appetite for that period among a younger clientele.
+Art-deco design is particularly popular, featuring chrome ware, glass, vintage wall clocks, lamps, figurines, tea services, prints, and posters.
+A number of vendors specialize in vintage clothing and accessories – handbags, fur coats, compacts – and some carry the 1960s and 1970s kitchenware, catering to an appetite for that period among a younger clientele.

 Where: Alexandra Palace Antiques, Collectors, 20th-century and Art Deco fair, Alexandra Palace Way, Wood Green (01263 888111, nelsonevents.co.uk, iacf.co.uk).

 When: Sundays, four times a year.
 Entry £6

 Read: more about Flea markets and antique fairs in England